MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/specify-default-views.md

 ---
-title: "Specify a default view in PowerApps | MicrosoftDocs"
+title: "Specify a model-driven app default view in PowerApps | MicrosoftDocs"
 description: "Learn how to specificy a default view" ms.custom: "" ms.date: 06/12/2018